If your agency has an employee who qualifies for personal safety exception or Open Records questions, please contact:

 - Current or former employees of the Texas Department of Criminal Justice

-- Current or former employees of the Office of the Attorney General performing law enforcement activities
+- Certain current or former employees of the Office of the Attorney General performing law enforcement activities

 - Current or former employees of the Texas Juvenile Justice Department

 - Current or former members of the Texas military forces or U.S. military